This may be the oldest continuously occupied commercial lot in Milpitas.

 The building has served as a restaurant under several different names since 1997.

-The present building may be only the third structure to be on this site since 1856, and is certainly over 100 years old.
+The present building may be only the fourth structure to be on this site since 1856, and turned 100 years old in 2017.